romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You want to ensure stability in your workflows by using a specific version of an action.
+Q: You want to ensure stability in your workflows by using a specific version of an action.
 How can you correctly reference a specific version of an action in your workflow file?
 <details><summary>Show the answer</summary><p>

 - **By using the action's name followed by the @ symbol and the version tag or commit SHA (e.g., actions/checkout@v2)**